-- 3. Basis of Preparation of the Consolidated Financial Statements and Significant Accounting Policies (Continued) - 3.2 Significant accounting policies (Continued) - (g) Financial assets and liabilities (Continued) - Initial recognition and measurement (Continued) - (a) Financial assets (Continued) - (i) Classification and subsequent measurement (Continued)
+- 3. Basis of Preparation of the Consolidated Financial Statements and Significant Accounting Policies (Continued) - 3.2 Significant accounting policies (Continued) - (g) Financial assets and liabilities (Continued)

+- (a) Financial assets (Continued) - (i) Classification and subsequent measurement (Continued)

 Equity instruments

 Equity instruments are instruments that meet the definition of equity from the issuer's perspective; that is, instruments that do not contain a contractual obligation to pay and that evidence a residual interest in the issuer's net assets.
 Examples of equity instruments include basic ordinary shares.